 If you have a CentOS 7 Server please use yum install instead.

-When I first booted a new server I usually run sudo apt-get update and then sudo apt-get upgrade.
+The first command is usually sudo apt-get update and then sudo apt-get upgrade.

 sudo apt-get install nano vim screen htop zip unzip wget curl

 It's not good to log in as root over SSH.
-Many spambots try to log in as root over SSH, your server is constantly under attack.
+Many spambots try to log in as root, which means your server is constantly under attack.

 Create a new user and give him permission to use sudo.
 With sudo a user can get temporary admin-rights if needed.